fairDataSociety/fds.js/readme.md

 You must first create an FDS object to work with.

-To instantiate this using the default options (using Noordung testnet) is as simple as:
+To instantiate this using the default options:

 ```javascript
 let fds = new FDS();